EmanueleLenzi92/MOVING-CSV-Automatic-Workflow/Keywords-and-Named-Entities-Linking-with-Wikidata-Using-Small-LLMs/README.md

 4. Retrieve the related Wikidata QID.
 5. Evaluate the results against manually created gold standards.

+## Dependencies

+To run the LLMs, you have to install Ollama <https://ollama.com/> and download the models used in the experiments.

+To run ReLik (used to extract Named entities and link them to WIkidata), you have to install ReLik <https://github.com/SapienzaNLP/relik> and Kilt <https://github.com/facebookresearch/KILT>

 ## Data Source

 The textual data used in the experiment comes from the European Horizon 2020 **MOVING** project.